-Palvella is currently entering a Phase 2/3 clinical program with lead candidate PTX-022, a topical formulation comprising high-strength rapamycin developed to treat pachyonychia congenita (PC).
+A Phase 2/3 clinical program is underway with lead candidate PTX-022, a topical formulation of rapamycin, to treat pachyonychia congenita (PC).

 PTX-022 is the first Palvella product to leverage the company’s proprietary QTORIN™ technology.
 QTORIN™ was designed and developed by a global research team led by Dr. Braham Shroot, an internationally regarded scientist and senior executive in the biotech industry with more than 30 years of experience in dermatology and topical formulation development.
 Dr. Shroot has led the development of numerous novel topical therapies which have achieved regulatory approvals and successful commercialization in multiple geographies.